Baseball games and hot dogs go together like coffee and cream this quintessentially American paring is simply genius!

 A charcoal grill or fire is the best way to cook hot dogs, ensuring intense flavor with a slightly smoky or char taste from the grill marks.

 Unlike a gas grill, a charcoal grill requires a degree of manual input to control the temperature.
-Therefore, you’ll want to create two separate heating zones to roast the sausages first and then allow the cook on a lower heat for the remaining time.
+Therefore, you’ll want to create two separate heating zones to roast the sausages first and then allow them to cook on a lower heat for the remaining time.

 To test the grill temperature, use the “hand test.”